 After that I did a little of this and a little of that with VB.
 I used it for the simulation program in my MS research.

-One of my ongoing projects is a visualization tool for 3D fluidized bed simulation data.
-The name of the program is Bolitas, and it's now in version 2 (alpha testing).
+One of my favorite projects was a visualization tool for 3D fluidized bed simulation data.
+The name of the program is Bolitas.

 Astronomy and Astrophysics